Secure your vote!

-Each year, St Albans City and District Council carries out a voter registration canvass.
-This is to keep its electoral register up to date.
+Every year, St Albans City and District Council conducts the annual canvass to keep the electoral register up to date.

 Residents who have questions can contact the elections’ team by email at email@example.com or by telephoning 01727 819294.

 Media contact: John McJannet, Principal Communications Officer: 01727 819533; firstname.lastname@example.org